borodulin/yii2-modal-form/README.md

 ## Description

-This extension allows you to quickly implement full-featured modal forms in yii.
+This extension allows you to quickly add full-featured modal forms to your appllication.

 ## Installation